-S-Corporation Officer Health Insurance
+S-Corp Officer Health Insurance Deduction FAQs

 - IRS.gov - S Corporation Compensation and Medical Insurance Issues

 - NOLO.com legal encyclopedia article regarding S corporation salaries